jclark/satpulse/README.md

 1. Edit the configuration file: `sudo nano /usr/local/etc/satpulse.toml`.
 In particular, you may need to change:
     * the serial port speed
     * the network interface that the PPS input is connected to
-2. Start it: `sudo systemctl start satpulse.service@ttyX` where `/dev/ttyX` is the serial device connected to your GPS receiver
+2. Start it: `sudo systemctl start satpulse.service@ttyX`, where `/dev/ttyX` is the serial device connected to your GPS receiver
 3. Check that it started ok: `sudo systemctl status satpulse.service@ttyX`
 4. Check the logs: `journalctl -u satpulse@ttyX`
 5. Enable it at boot: `sudo systemctl enable satpulse.service@ttyX`

 ### Install and configure ptp4l

+1. Install the linuxptp package:
-1. `sudo apt install linuxptp`
+   * On Debian: `sudo apt install linuxptp`
+   * On Fedora: `sudo dnf install linuxptp`
 2. Install a ptp4l service
    * On Debian: `sudo cp configs/ptp4l.service /etc/systemd/system/`
-   * On Fedora: there's nothing needed; the service provided by the RPM is fine
+   * On Fedora: there's nothing needed; the service provided by the package is fine
 3. Modify the ptp4l config file; use [configs/ptp4l.conf](configs/ptp4l.conf) as a starting point
    * On Debian: the file is `/etc/linuxptp/ptp4l.conf`
    * On Fedora: the file is `/etc/ptp4l.conf`
-4. `sudo systemctl enable --now ptp4l`
+4. Start and enable the ptp4l service: `sudo systemctl enable --now ptp4l`

 ## Features